Tavistock

 There are a several good villages in the Tavistock area like Starcross, Lynton and Lynmouth, Littleham, Otterton, Branscombe, Beer, and Hope Cove.

-Places near Tavistock feature a number of interesting rivers and streams including East Lyn River.
+There are a number of rivers and streams near to Tavistock including East Lyn River.

-There are a several good geological features in the area around Tavistock like Valley of Rocks.
+There are a several good hiking areas in the area around Tavistock like Dartmoor.

-Places near Tavistock feature a number of interesting nature reserves including Dartmoor.
+There are a number of nature reserves near to Tavistock including Dartmoor.

 Places near Tavistock feature a number of interesting airports including Exeter Airport.